Motoring Offence Solicitors

 Whatever your circumstances, contact our Birmingham-based team today to discuss how our motoring offence solicitors can help.
 There is almost certainly something we can do to keep you on the road.

 In some circumstances it is possible to persuade a court not to impose penalty points because there is a “special reason” not to do so.
 This is a technical legal phrase and we can advise you about whether it applies in your case.

-Contact us today to discuss how we can help you avoid penalty points.
+Contact our Birmingham-based team today to discuss how we can help you avoid penalty points.

 Usually, accumulating 12 points on your driving licence leads to a minimum ban of 6 months.

 With a variety of motoring offences put in place to keep Britain’s roads safe, it is only in certain circumstances that disqualification can be contested in court.

 For example, in the case of a person facing a ban due to drink driving, if the driver was operating a vehicle, but their drink had unknowingly been spiked, the court may grant a ‘special reason’ verdict.

 This would mean the driver would either avoid a driving ban altogether or make the disqualification last for as short a time as possible.

 A legal professional would put this plea forward to the court to ensure the driver gets justice in this particular set of circumstances.

 In other cases where a driver’s livelihood or ability to care for members of their family would be greatly impacted following a loss of licence, in certain circumstances, a solicitor can recommend an ‘exceptional hardship’ plea.